wshyung97/pytorch-AdaIN/README.md

 ## References
 - [1]: X. Huang and S. Belongie.
 "Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization.", in ICCV, 2017.
 - [2]: [Original implementation in Torch](https://github.com/xunhuang1995/AdaIN-style)

+### Changes by Wooseok Hyung
+1. Iteration changed to 9000 for time purpose, and output image size changed from 512*512 to 224*224 for training Resnet.